WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 With a clean build in Xcode, you could find this example could not be
 compiled:

-TODO: A figure shows the compilation failure for the code above
+TODO: A snapshot shows compilation failure due to redeclared variables

 ### Name Conflicts in Attached Macros